Some Motivic Properties of Gushel-Mukai Sixfolds: Vanishing results for the Chow ring

 In turn, by taking Chow groups on both sides of Eq. \eqref{ratinj}, we obtain a split injection

 As the right-hand side obviously vanishes for $j\ge 5$, this proves the required vanishings, for general GM sixfolds.

-It remains to extend the theorem to {\em all\/} GM sixfolds.
+In the second step of the proof, it remains to extend the theorem to {\em all\/} GM sixfolds.
 To this end, we remark that the vanishing

-is equivalent \cite{Lat98} to having a decomposition
+is equivalent \cite[Theorem 1.7]{Lat98} to having a decomposition

-where $\gamma$ is a cycle supported on $W\times W$ for some codimension 2 closed subvariety $W\subset X$, and $\gamma'$ is decomposable, \it i.e. \rm $\gamma'\in \CH^*(X)\otimes \CH^*(X)$.
+where $\gamma$ is a cycle supported on $(W\times X)\cup (X\times W)$ for some codimension 2 closed subvariety $W\subset X$, and $\gamma'$ is decomposable, \it i.e. \rm $\gamma'\in \CH^*(X)\otimes \CH^*(X)$.

 Let $\sX\to \sB$ be the universal family of GM sixfolds, as in Definition \ref{univ}.
-By the above, we have thus obtained a decomposition \ref{diagdeco} for $X=X_b$, where $b\in\sB$ is general.
-The Hilbert schemes argument as detailed by Voisin \cite[Proposition]{V0} allows to extend this to {\em all\/} GM sixfolds, i.e. the decomposition \ref{diagdeco} actually holds for $X=X_b$ for all $b\in\sB$.
+By the above, we have thus obtained a decomposition (\ref{diagdeco}) for $X=X_b$, where $b\in\sB$ is general.
+The Hilbert schemes argument as detailed by Voisin \cite[Proposition 3.7]{V0} shows that there exists a decomposition (\ref{diagdeco}) where $\gamma,\gamma^\prime$ are generically defined.
+The spread lemma \cite[Lemma 3.2]{Vo} then allows to extend this to {\em all\/} GM sixfolds, i.e. the decomposition (\ref{diagdeco}) actually holds for $X=X_b$ for all $b\in\sB$.
 In view of the afore-mentioned equivalence, this proves the theorem. \end{proof}

+\begin{rk} We observe that the equality $\CH_0^{hom}(X)=0$ descends also (more) easily from the fact that $X$ is Fano, and hence rationally connected.
+This does not change our proof for $\CH_1^{hom}(X)=0$, though. \end{rk}

-\begin{rk} Voisin proves in \cite[Section 2]{V1} the triviality of certain Chow groups of the Debarre--Voisin 20fold (i.e., a Pl\"ucker hyperplane section of the Grassmannian $\Gr(3,10)$), using her method of ``spread'' and the Abel--Jacobi isomorphism with the associated Debarre--Voisin HyperK\"ahler fourfold.
-The proof of Theorem \ref{chhom} given above is very close in spirit to Voisin's argument; the Debarre--Voisin HyperK\"ahler fourfold is replaced by the double EPW sextic, and Voisin's ``spread'' argument is replaced by the Franchetta property Proposition \ref{frankholds}.
+\begin{rk} Voisin proves in \cite[Section 2]{V1} the triviality of certain Chow groups of the Debarre--Voisin 20-fold (i.e., a Pl\"ucker hyperplane section of the Grassmannian $\Gr(3,10)$), using her method of ``spread'' and the Abel--Jacobi isomorphism with the associated Debarre--Voisin hyper-K\"ahler fourfold.
+The proof of Theorem \ref{chhom} given above is very close in spirit to Voisin's argument; the Debarre--Voisin hyper-K\"ahler fourfold is replaced by the double EPW sextic, and Voisin's ``spread'' argument is replaced by the Franchetta property Proposition \ref{frankholds}.

 We also remark that the analogous result $\CH_1^{hom}(Y)=0$ for GM {\em fivefolds\/} $Y$ was proven in \cite{46}. \end{rk}